Top 100 Content Marketing Question: How do we successfully integrate content throughout the marketing department and functions?

-- You need content creators – writers, designers, photographers and videographers – who create streams of content day to day.
+- You need content creators – writers, designers, photographers, and videographers – who create streams of the content day-to-day.

 - Especially on carefully considered purchases, you need subject-matter experts who work with content creators to reflect your company’s full expertise.

 If only one or two people are assigned to content marketing full-time, as you scale up, you’ll need to add help.
-Freelancers, consultants, agencies or additional headcount can help you generate and promote all the content you need.
+Freelancers, consultants, agencies, or additional headcounts can help you generate and promote all the content you need.